CBUnmanned/CBU-Stamp-H743-Flight-Controller/README.md

 ### USB

 USB Signals D+ & D- are available to route to a suitable connector for your project.

+### Safety Button

+Optional, if it is not fitted remove the check from arming mask.
+To activate short this pad to 3.3v with a momentary push button (Press & Hold)

+### Power

+A regulated 3.3v output is available from the stamp for use with the safety button.
+WARNING!
+This is shared with the main IC - Do NOT use for accessories.
+Keep current draw under 0.1A!

+The Stamp requires a stable 5v supply input of at least 1.5A.
+This directly powers the 5v components and supplies the 3.3v LDOs with power.
+Typical idle usage is 0.35A @ 5v.

 ## Loading Firmware